Skip to content

 What does one more year actually buy you?

-Calculate what one more year of work adds to your FIRE portfolio.
-See the increment to balance and safe annual income.
-Free and runs in your browser.
+Calculate what one more year of work adds to your retirement portfolio — the increment to balance and to safe annual income.

 What this tool does

 This tool quantifies the marginal value of working one more year before retiring.
 Enter your current portfolio, annual contribution, expected investment return, annual expenses, and safe withdrawal rate.
-The calculator shows the one-year balance increment, the extra safe annual income at the new balance, and gap to your FI number.
-The output makes the 'one more year' trade-off concrete instead of vague.
+The calculator models what your portfolio grows to in one year, then translates that growth into extra annual retirement income using your withdrawal rate.
+The output shows three things: the raw balance increment, the additional safe annual income that increment supports, and the remaining distance to your retirement target.
+This makes the 'one more year' trade-off concrete instead of vague.
+Results are estimates based on your inputs and assume consistent contribution and return rates over the next twelve months.
+The tool is for illustration and does not account for taxes, inflation adjustments, or changes in spending patterns.

 Enter Values